 - Cassettes hold and protect the specimen while it undergoes processing. - Cassettes chosen must be completely resistant to the solvents and heat used in processing.
-They must not distort during use so that there is no chance that the specimen will escape into the processing reagents. - Perforated cassette surfaces must allow for adequate fluid exchange and proper drainage. - Small specimens can be protected by wrapping them in fine, lint-free papers such as bio-wraps, placing them in fine-mesh biopsy bags or 'sandwiched' by using biopsy pads.
+They must not distort during use so that there is no chance that the specimen will escape into the processing reagents. - Perforated cassette surfaces must allow for adequate fluid exchange and proper drainage. - Small specimens can be protected by wrapping them in fine, lint-free papers, placing them in finemesh biopsy bags or "sandwiched" by using biopsy pads.